negregg/seng560calcuator/README.md

 ## Experience with Utilizing https://github.com/jdc0051/seng560Calc Library

 Utilizing the external, third-party seng560Calc library was good.
-The library was very easy to incorperate into the Simple Text Calculator.
+The library was very easy to incorporate into the Simple Text Calculator.
 Reusing the library was done in a "black-box" fashion.
 In other words, the seng560Calc library require no modifications to be utilized in the Simple Math Calculator.
 To utilize the library, a programmer needed to simple plug in the provided functions and pass the required two values for the desired operation.
-Returned values from functions were always of type "int" or "float" which made it easy to maniuplate the response inside the Simple Math Calculator.
+Returned values from functions were always of type "int" or "float" which made it easy to manipulate the response inside the Simple Math Calculator.